mdjahidhasan009/React-Note/memorization.md

 - **Performance**: Reduces unnecessary re-renders and computations, improving performance.
 - **Stability**: Ensures that downstream hooks and components only react to genuine changes in dependencies.

-By memoizing the prop, we ensure that `ChildComponent`'s `useEffect` hook only runs when necessary, thus optimizing the component's performance.
+By memorizing the prop, we ensure that `ChildComponent`'s `useEffect` hook only runs when necessary, thus optimizing the component's performance.